Welcome

 Geography at Oxford has a long tradition and, we believe, an exciting future in a top-rated department, where new research initiatives and key contributions to scholarship are valued.
 The origins of the School of Geography as a university department lie in the establishment of the Halford Mackinder Readership in Geography in 1886: the first university position in a British university.
 Since that date geography has been taught continuously in Oxford, although in the earlier years, the main emphasis was on undergraduate teaching.
 Graduate studies are now a much more significant part of the School.

 Graduate students and academic staff are working within and across the discipline.
 Research in key areas of environmental, human and physical geography is supported, from studies on migration, through pensions policies, biogeography, climate change, flood risk, desertification, biological and cultural diversity, and many other areas.
-Research is currently organised into several distinct research clusters, which also build synergies between themes by addressing common, cross-cutting themes.
-At present these themes include governance, measurement and mobilities.
-For more details please see the webpages of the research clusters and of individual members of staff.
+Research is currently organised into several distinct research clusters, which also build synergies between themes by addressing common, cross-cutting themes such as governance, measurement and mobilities.
+For more details please see our research webpages and our staff profiles.

 Our Teaching Approach